ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 The first step is to deploy a VRA that will provide IP routing and the firewall for the private network enclosure.
 The internet is accessible from the enclosure by an IBM Cloud provided public facing transit VLAN, a gateway and optionally a hardware firewall create the connectivity from the public VLAN to the secure private enclosure VLANs.
 In this solution tutorial a Virtual Router Appliance (VRA) provides this gateway and firewall perimeter.

-1. Go to the catalog to create a [IBM Virtual Router Appliance](https://console.bluemix.net/catalog/infrastructure/virtual-router-appliance)
+1. From the catalog select a [IBM Virtual Router Appliance](https://console.bluemix.net/catalog/infrastructure/virtual-router-appliance)
 2. Click on **Create** to go to the **Gateway Appliances** page.
 3. On the top right of the page click **Order Gateway**
-4. You will be redirected to the ordering screen where the target data center and the VRA Server type can be selected.
+4. On the ordering screen, the target data center and the VRA Server type can be selected.

     For a production environment it is recommended to use at a minimum - Dual Intel Xeon E5-2620 v4 (16 Cores, 2.10 GHz) with 64GB of RAM.{tip}

-   1. Select the target data center in the drop down at the top of the page
+    * Select the target data center in the drop down at the top of the page
-   2. Select the link under **STARTING PRICE PER MONTH** for the desired server type to host the VRA
+    * Select the link under **STARTING PRICE PER MONTH** for the desired server type to host the VRA
-   3. RAM.
+    * RAM.
-   4. Operating System.
+    * Operating System.
 Select the only option
         - Virtual Router Appliance 5.x (up to 20Gbps) Subscription Edition (64 Bit)
-   5. Uplink Port Speeds.
+    * Uplink Port Speeds.
 Take the default or if required select 1Gbps, 10Gbps  and redundant links
-   6. Click **Add To Order**
+    * Click **Add To Order**

-5. You will be directed to the Checkout screen
+5. On the Checkout screen

-   1. Validate or change the choices already made.
+    * Validate or change the choices already made.
-   2. Add SSH Key under the **Advanced System Configuration** heading.
+    * Add SSH Key under the **Advanced System Configuration** heading.
 Via the 'Server 1' drop down, select the SSH key you specified earlier.
-   3. Set the VRA Hostname and Domain name.
+    * Set the VRA Hostname and Domain name.
 This domain name is not used for routing and DNS but should align with your network naming standards.
-   4. Click **Submit Order**
+    * Click **Submit Order**

 6. Monitor for creation on the Devices page or via email.
 VRA creation may take a number of hours to complete.